f09f9095/Hospital-Hope/README.md

 ### Note:
 This is unfinished.
-It works, but chargemasters can vary a lot.
-See a small example in [screens](https://github.com/f09f9095/Hospital-Hope#screens).
+It works, but chargemasters can vary a lot so it needs many parsers.
+See a small working example in [screens](https://github.com/f09f9095/Hospital-Hope#screens).

 ## To-do: